soodaayush/udemy-price-tracker/README.md

 ## The Service

 1. The program launches a headless browser using Pyppeteer.
-2. It visits the Udemy course page(s) and scrapes course titles and prices.
+2. It visits the Udemy course page(s) and scrapes course titles and prices based on a specified course topic.
-3. The data is formatted and sent as an SMS using Twilio.
+3. The data is formatted (Course Title, Course Price, etc.) and sent as an SMS using Twilio.